 - Dr Edmund Chow first appeared on TV on 26 August 2006 during Channel News Asia’s news coverage on his Applied Theatre scholarship to New York University (watch footage here).

-- He was later a featured guest expert on Channel News Asia’s primetime programme “Talking Point” on the banning of children’s story books by the National Library Board.
+- He was later a featured guest expert on Channel News Asia’s primetime programme “Talking Point”, on 14 July 2014, on the banning of children’s story books by the National Library Board.

-- Edmund’s latest theatre production “Project Roop Kaur” (15 real women’s stories on the Partition of India and Pakistan) was also featured on Mediacorp’s Vasantham channel, Indian Beats (watch footage here).
+- Edmund’s latest theatre production “Project Roop Kaur” (15 real women’s stories on the Partition of India and Pakistan) was also featured on Mediacorp’s Vasantham channel, Indian Beats (watch footage here) on 20 October 2017.